Skip to content

 What it does

-Forbid imports which use an expression for the module argument.
+Forbids imports that use an expression for the module argument.
+This includes dynamically resolved paths in require or import statements.

 Why is this bad?